 Benefits of finger writing and sand shapes

-There are several sand play activities that children can do outdoors.
-Either, you can have a big sand pit in your own garden or backyard, or you can take your child to a clean beach, where these games can be played.
+There are some sand play activities that children can do outdoors.
+Either, you can have a big sandpit in your own garden or backyard, or you can take your child to a clean beach, where these games can be played.